advantys/workflowgen-microsoft-graph/README.md

 1. Clone the repository.

-2. Open the Visual Studio Solution : `WorkflowGenMicrosoftGraph.sln`.
+2. Open the `WorkflowGenMicrosoftGraph.sln` Visual Studio solution.

-3. Compile the Solution and copy the `Advantys.Workflow.Applications.MicrosoftGraph.dll` generated to the `src/Install` folder.
+3. Compile the solution and copy the generated `Advantys.Workflow.Applications.MicrosoftGraph.dll` file to the `src/Install` folder.

-4. Edit the `config.json`, replacing `WebAppPath` and `ServiceAppPath` with your own path (the default values are already specified).
+4. Edit the `config.json`, replacing `WebAppPath` and `ServiceAppPath` with your own paths (the default values are already specified).

 5. Execute the `Install.ps1` script in PowerShell.

 ### WorkflowGen configuration

-Add the following settings to the WorkflowGen `/wfgen/web.config` with your own values:
+Add the following settings to the WorkflowGen `\wfgen\web.config` with your own values:

 ```xml
 <add key="MicrosoftGraphTenant" value="TENANT_ID" />